UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

 ### 2. Install and manage Extensions on remote VSCode server

 By default all the VSCode extensions will get installed on your home folder `/home/[username]`.
 Due to less storage quota on home folder `32 GB, 300k files`, can quickly fill up with extensions and other file operations.
-The default installtion path for VSCode extensions can however be changed to your project folder which have way more storage space and file count capacity, `1TB, 1M files`.
+The default installation path for VSCode extensions can however be changed to your project folder which have way more storage space and file count capacity, `1TB, 1M files`.

 #### 2.1.
 Manage Extensions